denten-books/plain-text/main.md

-field of document image processing, calls the recognition of this sort of objects, at the intersection of concrete and universal, "document lay-out understanding," which consists of "functional labeling of blocks [...] distinguised in some way by their physical features (such as by font size) and by the 'meaning[ of the block [@ogorman_document_1993, 1162-63]."
-But note also that document layout (alternatively "formatting" or the arrangement of "concrete objects") could encorporate also meaningless (to humans) structures, such as the incidental "rivers" of empty space formed between the words.
+field of document image processing, calls the recognition of this sort of objects, at the intersection of concrete and universal, "document lay-out understanding," which consists of "functional labeling of blocks [...] distinguished in some way by their physical features (such as by font size) and by the 'meaning[ of the block [@ogorman_document_1993, 1162-63;
+@ogorman_document_1995, 82-99 (in the reconstructed edition)]."
+But note also that document layout (alternatively "formatting" or the arrangement of "concrete objects") could incorporate also meaningless (to humans) structures, such as the incidental "rivers" of empty space formed between the words.
 That sort of concrete structure goes "unrecognized" because it doest not correspond to any abstract objects.

-![Method for extracting document structure based on "nearest-neigbor clustering of page components [@ogorman_document_1993, 1164]."](images/docstrum.png)
+![Method for extracting document structure based on "nearest-neighbor clustering of page components [@ogorman_document_1993, 1164]."](images/docstrum.png)

-Finally, the authors define *viewing* as the movement from concrete objects to output device.
+Finally, the document--object model defines *viewing* as the movement from concrete objects to output device.
 This could include printing the document onto paper, or publishing it online, for example.
-Significantly,
+It is at this moment that the full weight of Hegelian "universal concrete" makes itself known.
+The "concrete" object in the document--object model is still only a *description* of the two-dimensional space and represents only some "possible formatted images of abstract objects."[^ln3-dom] To repeat: the concrete object represents "possible" formatted images, and not yet actual formatted images!
+To actualize materially, the document must be fixed and flattened back out onto a medium like screen or paper.
+These media have actual dimensions.
+In this way, a footnote placed at the bottom of the page at the level of concrete object can then be rendered at the bottom of an A1 (841 by 1,189 millimeters) sized paper or at the bottom of an much smaller A4 sized sheet (210 by 297 millimeters).[^ln3-iso216] In yet another formative paper in the history of contemporary textuality, Brian Kernighan and Joseph Ossanna describe TROFF, a text processor written circa 1973 for the PDP-11 outputting to Graphic Systems Cat typesetter.
+In 1979, Kernighan reports modifying the original program to produce output for a greater variety of typesetters.
+Kernighan explains, "TROFF produces its output in a device-independent form," and its output "must be processed by a drive for that device to produce printed output [@kernighan_troff_1992]."

-This stage flattens out the layers of ideas and formatting, rendering and making them visible on screen or page [@furuta_document_1982, 419-20; @kimura_structure_1984].
-Similar to Hegel's "universal concrete," formatting in the document--object model bridges the gap between ideas and matter.
-Formatting is where ideas take physical shape.
+This stage flattens out the layers of ideas and formatting, rendering and making them visible on screen or page [@furuta_document_1982, 419-20;
+@kimura_structure_1984].
+Similar to Hegel's "universal concrete," the "formatting layer" in the document--object model bridges the gap between ideas and matter.
+Formatting is where ideas connect to physical shape.

+The document--object model weaves the language of Hegelian universal into the fabric of modern computing.

+[^ln3-dom]: See @furuta_document_1982, 418: "Concrete objects are defined over
+one or more two dimensional page spaces and represent possible formatted images of abstract objects."

+[^ln3-iso216]: A series of paper sizes are governed by the International Standard ISO 216.
+In the Imperial System these equate to  33.1in × 46.8in and 8.27in × 11.7in respectively [@international_organization_for_standardization_writing_1975].

 ### 3.5 WYSINAWYG (What You See Is Not Always What You Get)